nexoraempire/nexoraempire/README.md

 I am **Foffe Lili Fideline**, a **Full-Stack Developer with 5+ years of experience**, **Certified UI/UX Designer**, **Technopreneur**, and **Woman in STEM**.

-I am the **CEO & Co-Founder of Nexora Empire**, a **software-first digital ecosystem** building modern websites, applications, digital products, and digital growth systems.
+I am the **Founder & CEO of Nexora Empire**, a **software-first digital ecosystem** building modern websites, applications, digital products, and digital growth systems.

 Through my work and training initiatives, I have **mentored 130+ people online**, helping them learn practical digital skills and grow into professional creators, developers, and digital professionals.